-The model simulation is exactly like the real experiment: The model is given all the operators for all three editors, and then has to perform editing task for 6 simulated days using the appropriate editor (depending on the condition).
+The model simulation is exactly like the real experiment: the model is given all the operators for all three editors, and then has to perform editing task for six simulated days using the appropriate editor (depending on the condition).
 At the beginning of each day the activations of the operators for the editor of the current day are refreshed to simulate instructions at the beginning of each day.
 The underlying ACT-R architecture provides the appropriate execution times for the models, producing predicted solution times.
 The amount of transfer is mainly affected by the overlap on combinations of PRIMs together with the speed (and amount) of learning.
-The precise parameters can be found in the online supplemental materials.
+The precise parameters can be found in the supplementary materials.
 Figure 14 shows the model fit of the experimental data.

 Figure 13.
 Operators of the editor model.
-Colored vertices are roots of operators for specific editors, whereas white vertices are task-independent condition primitive information processing elements (PRIMs), and gray vertices are task-independent action PRIMs.
+Colored vertices are roots of operators for specific editors, while white vertices are task-independent condition PRIMs, and gray vertices task-independent action PRIMs.
 The ED and EDT "clouds" of operators (yellow and red nodes) overlap more with each other than with the Emacs cloud (green nodes).
-The thicker lines represent the seven nodes and their connections from the bottom graph of Figure 12.
+The thicker lines represents the seven nodes and their connections from the bottom graph of Figure 12.

 A first observation of the model outcome is that it reproduces the characteristic power law of learning.
 This is most obvious in the Emacs-Emacs-Emacs condition, where the editor remains constant throughout the experiment.
 The learning effect is mainly caused by the ACT-R mechanisms of production compilation and utility learning, which combine PRIMs into larger productions that speed up processing.

 What is more important is that the model exhibits clear evidence of transfer.
-There is strong transfer between line editors and Emacs, given that on Day 5 performance is better for all the twoand three-editor conditions compared to Emacs on Day 1.
+There is strong transfer between line editors and Emacs, given that on day 5 performance is better for all the two- and three-editor conditions compared to Emacs on day 1.
 But transfer is even stronger among the line editors.
-When the model switches from ED to EDT on Day 3, its performance is hardly inferior to the condition that started with EDT, and on Day 4, performance is indistinguishable.
+When the model switches from ED to EDT on day 3, its performance is hardly inferior to the condition that started with EDT, and on day 4 performance is indistinguishable.
 The same is true for the reverse case when switching from EDT to ED.

 Figure 14.
-Results of the model of the editor experiment.
+Results of the model of the editor experiment

-We can see that the model exhibits transfer, but we still have to establish whether the amount of transfer is similar to the data, and how this is related to the identical productions model of Singley and Anderson (1985).
-To assess transfer, Singley and Anderson (1987) used a score developed by Katona (1940).
-This score compares performance of a subject who transfers to a particular editor on Day n (after working with another editor on Day 1 to n - 1) to Day 1 performance of subjects who start with that editor.
-For example, if subjects start working with ED on Day 1, they need 115 s per edit.
-After working with EDT for 2 days, they only need 46 s per edit when they start using ED on Day 3, a difference of 69 s.
-Subjects that used ED throughout Days 1-3, however, need 44 s per edit on Day 3, so their improvement is slightly better, 71 s.
-Expressed as percentage transfer this amounts to $(69/71)^100 =$ 97% transfer.
-More precisely, if $M{\rm lrn}(1)$ is performance on that editor on Day 1, $M{\rm trans}(n)$ is performance on Day n after using a different editor on Day 1 to n - 1, $M{\rm lrn}(n)$ is performance on Day n after using the same editor on Day 1 to n - 1, then percentage of transfer is given by the following equation:
+We can see that the model exhibits transfer, but we still have to establish whether the amount of transfer is similar to the data, and how this is related to the identical productions model of Singley and Anderson.
+To assess transfer, Singley and Anderson (1988) used a score developed by Katona (1940).
+This score compares performance of a subject who transfers to a particular editor on day n (after working with another editor on days 1 to n - 1) to day 1 performance of subjects who start with that editor.
+For example, if subjects start working with ED on day 1, they need 115 s per edit.
+After working with EDT for two days, they only need

+46 s per edit when they start using ED on day 3, a difference of 69 s.
+Subjects that used ED throughout day 1-3, however, need 44 s per edit on day 3, so their improvement is slightly better, 71 s.
+Expressed as percentage transfer this amounts to (69/71)100 = 97% transfer.
+More precisely:

+If $M{lrn}(1)$ is performance on that editor on day 1, $M{trans}(n)$ is performance on day n after using a different editor on day 1 to n-1, $M{lrn}(n)$ is performance on day n after using the same editor on day 1 to n-1, then percentage of transfer is given by the following equation: